Red Sox vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts hopes to build on a 12-game hitting streak in this matchup.
-During his last 10 outings he is hitting .579 with three doubles, three home runs, three walks and 11 RBI.
+- Betts has picked up at least one hit in 13 straight games.
+In his last 10 outings he is hitting .568 with three doubles, three home runs, four walks and nine RBI.

 Betts Recent Games